BethMwangi/slate/source/index.html.md

 ---------     | -------     | -----------
-store         |  Required   | The store ID associated with the product created category      |  Required   | The product category ID associated with the product sku           |  Required   | A unique code associted with a product delivery_days  |  Required  | The number of delivery days
+store         |  Required   | The store ID associated with the product created category      |  Required   | The product category ID associated with the product sku           |  Required   | A unique code associated with a product delivery_days  |  Required  | The number of delivery days